tijldeneut/dpapilab-ng/README.md

 How to install
 --------------
-pip3 install wheel pytz pycryptodome python-registry construct==2.5.5-reupload
+``pip3 install wheel pytz pycryptodome python-registry construct==2.5.5-reupload``

-construct only needed for vaultdec (not ngcvaultdec) pycryptodome (just like pycrypto) on Windows requires a C compiler:
+The construct package is only needed for vaultdec.py (not ngcvaultdec.py) pycryptodome (just like pycrypto) on Windows requires a C compiler:
 Get the Build Tools at
 https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019